GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

   <kbd>![after-accept-invitation-1](assets/images/onboarding/po-non-se/after-accept-invitation-1.png ':size=400')</kbd>

-  > **Note**: If you are not signed in to your WOG account while [accepting the invitation](#step-3-accept-techpass-invitation), you will be prompted to sign in before proceeding further.
+  ?> If you are not signed in to your WOG account while [accepting the invitation](#step-3-accept-techpass-invitation), you will be prompted to sign in before proceeding further.

   2. Click **Log in with TechPass**.
   3. Click **Next**.